 Now that the big day has passed, the presents have been opened, and we are left in the quiet aftermath of the season, where do we go next?
 Do we boomerang into obsessing about our weight, jumping on the bandwagon to “get back on track” and “shed those holiday pounds”?
-Or is there perhaps a little quiet space for deeper reflection about this past year, instead of just pinging from one amped up focus (holiday!!!) to the next (new years!!!)?
+Or is there perhaps a little quiet space for deeper reflection about this past year, instead of just pinging from one amped-up focus (holiday!!!) to the next (new years!!!)?

-There’s a reason that many spiritual traditions emphasize having a “beginner’s mind” or “becoming like a little child”.
+There’s a reason that many spiritual traditions emphasize having a “beginner’s mind” or “becoming like a little child.”
 Yes, it’s good to grow as humans, to become wise as we – hopefully – evolve from life’s experiences & lessons.

 When she was about three years old, she loved to feel the sensation of her hair on her bare back.
-It was such a perfect example of something that we don’t even notice as adults, yet it is really a miracle: the sensory experience of noticing textures against your skin.
+It was such a perfect example of something we don’t even notice as adults, yet it is a miracle: the sensory experience of noticing textures against your skin.

 The smell of a tangerine as you peel it.
-The notes of music that moves you.
+The notes of music that move you.
 The sensation of drinking hot chocolate or coffee on a cold morning: both the taste on your tongue and the feeling of warmth that seeps into your hands from the mug.

 We will all be dealing with the mental health fallout of 2020 for decades to come, especially for frontline medical workers, who are still experiencing intense daily secondary trauma.
 Your job as a mental health clinician (or someone who supports clinicians) will be more vital than ever over the coming months and years.

 Whether it’s to help your clientele directly, simply guard yourself against burnout, or just try to make the world a better place, why not add a few more resources to your toolbox, like learning to cultivate more joy?
 It can only serve all of us, as we look forward to creating a better future, day by day, step by step.